 If you don’t know what they will find, you are defenseless.
-When you do know what employers find, you can address any issues you have, including your own missteps as well as mistaken online identity (someone else with the same name you have who has done something a potential employer would not like).
+When you do know what employers find, you can address any issues you have, including your own missteps as well as mistaken online identity (someone else with the same name you have and has done something a potential employer would not like).

 People will not be able to help you, regardless of how much they try.
-And you'll waste time chasing jobs that aren't good fits for you.
+And you'll waste time chasing jobs that are not good fits for you.

 Picture this: You meet a potential employer in line at the grocery store or at a networking event.
 You tell them that you are looking for a job, and they ask, "What are you looking for?"

 If you don't yet know what you want to do, figure it out.
 In this case, being "flexible" about what you want means that your job search will be longer than it needs to be.

 When you look for a job without a list of possible employers you are targeting, you are at the mercy of the jobs you find advertised or stumble over in your networking.
-You may get lucky and end up with a good employer, and you may not.
+You may get lucky and end up with a good employer, but you may not.

 You probably know the best employers in your location or industry.
 As long as you're looking for a job anyway, why not target the best?

-You do not need to give someone else your hottest lead, unless you decide that it's really not right for you.
-But, you can help them connect with someone you know who works (or worked) at their target employer, give them help with their resume, a ride to the next job search support group meeting, etc.
+You do not need to give someone else your hottest lead, unless you decide that it is not right for you.
+But you can help them connect with someone you know who works (or worked) at one of their target employers, give them help with their resume, invite them to a virtual job search support group meeting, share their best LinkedIn post, etc.

-And it often, but not always, comes back to you.
-That person you helped with their resume has a neighbor who might be able to help you, and so on.
+And it often, but not always, comes back to benefit you.
+That person you helped with their LinkedIn post has a neighbor who might be able to help you, and so on.

-You may not lose an opportunity if you don’t write those thank you notes, but writing them will be an extra "nice" thing about you that may tip the scales in your direction.
+You may not lose an opportunity if you don’t write those thank-you emails, but writing them will be an extra "nice" thing about you that may tip the scales in your direction.